Avg: 3.8 from 120 votes

 Spring Break ascends the center of the rectangular face following a thin crack system and horizontals.

 P1, .11+: A little grunt off of the deck will get you to an inviting horizontal crack/jug where you can assess exactly how far you might fall in the very near future.
-Before this, get a spot or place some gear for there is a distinct possibility of a tree trunk enema.
 Proceed, following the thin vertical crack through the first roof, cramming gear wherever possible.
 More gear, more climbing lead you to a second roof, after which is a very much appreciated horizontal, rest and relaxation included.
 More climbing, more gear (trend to the right, back toward the middle of the face and straight up at the last thin crack), deep breath, clip anchors, rap with a rope, sit in the sun, have a snack or a drink of water.
 A nap is also acceptable.

 This can easily be TR'd by leading Mister Masters (9+) around the corner to the east.

 Technical, balancy, sustained, intriguing and all around enjoyable climbing on this one.